universal-tilt-js/universal-tilt.js/README.md

 **[See plugin in action](https://jb1905.github.io/universal-tilt.js/)**

 ## React plugin
-If You use React, install component, with the implementation of the universal-tilt.js library!
+If you use React, install component, with the implementation of the universal-tilt.js library!
 **[More here](https://github.com/JB1905/react-universal-tilt/)**

 ## How to Install
-At the beginning install the library in Your project via npm or Yarn:
+At the beginning install the library in your project via npm or Yarn:
 ```sh
 $ npm install universal-tilt.js
 $ yarn add universal-tilt.js